GMartigny/people-doc-exercise/readme.md

  - The documentation description first focus on reusability.
 I'll need to identify recurring component in the page.
  Also, this means building or using a CSS framework.
 I think I'll use [BootstrapCSS](https://getbootstrap.com/) as it will allow me to build faster at the cost of visual identity.
  - Secondly, CSS structure and naming are mentioned.
-In my opinion, it"s better to stick with what's already used in a project.
+In my opinion, it's better to stick with what's already used in a project.
- But, starting from scratch, I'll use a component + modifier syntaxe (`.<component>-<modifier>`) to align with BootstrapCSS.
+ But, starting from scratch, I'll use a component + modifier syntax (`.<component>-<modifier>`) to align with BootstrapCSS.
  - The last point is semantic and accessibility.
 This will force me to **not** use an existing component library or find one focused on accessibility.
  Doing it myself will be easier for this exercise, but will slow down the work process.